jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 At the time CS students were required to choose a concentration, mine was Computer Networking.
 I discovered that I enjoyed reading IETF RFCs [^1] -- _yes, really enjoy_, so naturally, I implemented my own Internet Relay Chat client [^2] and hung out on [EFnet](https://en.wikipedia.org/wiki/EFnet).
 Then the internet became important, so it seems to have worked out.

-I also worked for the systems administrator who ran the server room for the Computer Science department, where I got to build Windows NT servers, make CAT5 cables, and tinker with networks.
-While Mr. Bruce Williams was a no-nonsense boss, this was far more fun than it should have been for a part-time job.
+I also worked for Mr. Bruce Williams who ran IT for the Computer Science department.
+I got to build Windows NT servers, make CAT5 cables, and tinker with networks, which was far more fun than it should have been for a part-time job.
 I had no doubt that I would be a network admin or sysadmin after graduating.
 Whups!

 ## Work
 Instead, I spent the first decade of my career as a software developer.
 This was around the time of Y2K, the dot com boom, and when Java was James Gosling and Sun Microsystems.
 Object-oriented programming (OOP) was the thing to learn, so I wrote mostly Java, learned how to refactor [^3], and tried to program pragmatically [^4].